 5. Free People

 Free People is the home of modern bohemian fashion and boho chic.
-If this sounds like your style, then Free People is the fashion brand for you!
+If this sounds like your style, then this is the right place for you!
 Free People offers everything you need from intimates to activewear and accessories.

 The brand is infamous for its high-quality midi dresses, which serve as the perfect investment piece if you’re someone who prefers dresses over jeans and a t-shirt.
 Some of their dresses can be pretty expensive, but check out their sale section.
 You can always find Free People at Nordstrom Rack if you want to pick up a bargain too!

 Reformation is another modern fashion brand with a focus on ethical practices and sustainability, with a target to be climate positive by 2025.
 Their sustainability drive is clear in every aspect of their business, and their tag line is playfully “being naked is the #1 most sustainable option.
 We’re #2”.
 If you want to buy high-quality garments, then you might want to consider buying fast fashion less and sustainable fashion more.
 Not only are you helping the environment and promoting ethical fashion, but your garments will also stay in your wardrobe for years.

 This brand is one that personifies the “quality over quantity” mentality.
 Compared to some of the other brands, Reformation has trendier pieces and offers something for everyone – from the girl who loves her basics to the girl who loves her flirty pieces.
 They are one of the more expensive options on this list, however, but if you check out their sales you can usually find something for $100 or less!